pedronovaes/pso2/README.md

 # to do

+- [X] Returns the best model object
 - [ ] Fix verbose mode
-- [ ] Returns the best model object as a key of best_params_ attribute
 - [ ] Add docstring
 - [ ] Implements a checkpoint step to save intermediate PSO state
 - [ ] Implements parallel optimization in evaluate, updates velocity and position steps